Despite the fact that venison is a less-than-common protein, preparing venison tenderloin is simple and quick.

 If you’d like to try this dish (and we definitely think you should), here’s what you need to know.

 Venison is a lean, flavorful meat that was once considered to be largely out of reach for anyone but avid hunters.
 Things have changed though, and quality cuts of farm-raised venison are available from specialty meat markets and online retailers.

-D’Artagnan‘s free-range venison is imported from New Zealand and is 100% grass-fed.
-Available cuts include the tenderloins we’ve used in this recipe as well as steaks, chops, stew meat, shanks, ground venison and venison sausage.
+D’Artagnan’s free-range venison tenderloins are imported from New Zealand and is 100% grass-fed.
+Available cuts include the tenderloins we’ve used in this recipe as well as steaks, chops, stew meat, shanks, ground venison, and venison sausage.

 Gjetost (pronounced “yay-toast”) is a delicious Norwegian cheese with a sweet, caramel flavor and velvety smooth texture.

-The distinctive color and flavor of gjetost is the result of slow caramelization of the milk sugars during the cheese-making process.
+The distinctive color and flavor of gjetost are the result of the slow caramelization of the milk sugars during the cheese-making process.